ATTENTION! JPAS Shutdown: Countdown: 0 Days to target

 complement continuous vetting efforts."

-"'Vetting' is the process by which covered individuals undergo
+"'Vetting' is the process by which covered individuals undergo investigation,

-time, suitable or fit for Federal employment, eligible to occupy a sensitive
+suitable or fit for Federal employment, eligible to occupy a sensitive

 position, eligible for access to classified information, eligible to serve as